twittner/zeromq-haskell/README.md

 Examples
 --------

-The test folder contains some simple tests mostly mimicking the ones that come with 0MQ.
+The examples folder contains some simple tests mostly mimicking the ones that come with 0MQ.

 Bugs